canonical/wordpress-k8s-operator/docs/tutorial.md

 `mysql` [interface](https://juju.is/docs/sdk/integration) is required by the wordpress-k8s charm and hence, [`mysql-k8s`](https://charmhub.io/mysql-k8s) charm will be used.

-Start off by deploying the wordpress charm.
+Start off by deploying the Wordpress charm.
 By default it will deploy the latest stable release of the wordpress-k8s charm.

 ```